awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 + [Create a stack set with service\-managed permissions using the AWS CLI](#stacksets-orgs-associate-stackset-with-org-cli)

 ### Considerations when creating a stack set with service\-managed permissions<a name="stacksets-orgs-considerations"></a>

+Before you create a stack set with service\-managed permissions, consider the following:
++ Stack sets with service\-managed permissions are created in the management account, including stack sets that are created by delegated administrators\.
 + Your stack set can target your entire organization or specified organizational units \(OUs\)\.
 If your stack set targets your organization, it also targets all accounts in all OUs in the organization\.
 If your stack set targets specified OUs, it also targets all accounts in those OUs\.
 + If your stack set targets a parent OU, the stack set also targets any child OUs\.
 + Multiple stack sets can target the same organization or OU\.